Atypical Lipomatous Tumor (ALT) Back lump ultrasound – dorsal wall lesions

 End of Case Study

-This evaluation was performed using Ultrasonography (USG), allowing real-time assessment of soft tissue lesions including internal architecture and vascularity.
+This evaluation was performed using Ultrasonography (USG), allowing real-time assessment of superficial soft tissue structures.

 Content is intended for educational, training, and clinical reference only.